 Development of a formal document that relates work experience to healthcare business process, compliance, space planning and operational flows.

-HITT 2472 Portfolio II - Credit for Work Experience (4-0) (4 credits)
+HITT 2472 Portfolio II - Credit for Work Experience

 Development of a formal document that relates past work experiences to current educational training.